danieljprice/splash/docs/settings.rst

-The coordinates of position and of all vector components can be transformed into non-cartesian coordinate systems using the “change coordinate system” option in the particle plot o)ptions submenu.
+The coordinates of position and of all vector components can be transformed into non-cartesian coordinate systems using the “change coordinate system” option in :ref:`sec:opts`.
 For example, a dump file with columns as follows:

 ::